robger98/Bandit_Sim/README.md

 # Bandit_Sim

+### Authors

+Robert Geraghty

 A python based multi-armed bandit simulator for CS5313/7313.

-## Author

-Robert Geraghty

 ## About